Sheridan Smith on Who Do You Think You Are?: Everything you need to know

 Before embarking on her research in earnest, Sheridan heads for her childhood home in Lincolnshire, “my safe haven” according to an actor who first found fame in the sitcom Two Pints Of Lager… and has gone on to enjoy a hugely successful TV, film and theatre career.
 Here, she sees an old family picture of three musicians holding banjos.
 But who are they?

 It’s genealogist Eileen Butcher who first helps Sheridan learn about the trio.
-Sheridan’s great-great grandfather, Benjamin Doubleday, who was born in the Union Workshouse, near Sleaford, Lincolnshire in 1856, played the banjo.
+Sheridan’s 2x great grandfather, Benjamin Doubleday, who was born in the Union Workhouse, near Sleaford, Lincolnshire in 1856, played the banjo.
 And to a high standard.
 According to a review: “His rendering of ‘Home Sweet Home’, with variations, was received with enthusiastic applause.”

 But how would a working-class Victorian lad have come across the banjo, let alone mastered it?
 According to musician and academic Professor Derek Scott, the banjo first became popular in the UK in the aftermath of an 1843 tour by the Virginia Minstrels, white musicians who performed in make-up that mimicked African-American colouring.